icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/classes.rst

 SCI games are object oriented.
 The objects in SCI are called "classes" and "instances".

 Classes can be created from scratch, or based on other classes.
 Instances, however, must be derived from a class.
 You can think of a class as the blueprint for creating a building, and an instance as a building itself.
+Instances can be created dynamically by calling **new:** on a class, or by explicitly declaring an instance.

 Classes can be accessed globally, while instances can only be directly accessed locally (within the same script).
 To globally access instances, you would have to store it's address in a global variable, and reference it from the variable.